Executive Secretariat

 Organization - CMTS

 Ashley Chappell comes to the CMTS from NOAA.
 With a degree in Geography from the University of North Carolina at Chapel Hill, she started as a cartographer with NOAA.
 She soon migrated from nautical charts to policy, strategic planning, and budget formulation in support of safe and efficient marine transportation.
 After earning her Master’s in Geography and Cartographic Sciences from George Mason University, she detailed to NOAA’s Office of Policy and Planning to support the Promote Safe Navigation Strategic Goal.
-This move enabled her to work on a number of interagency MTS-related projects, including the 1999 Assessment of the U.S. Marine Transportation System, the formation of the Interagency Committee on the Marine Transportation System (ICMTS, predecessor to the CMTS), and the impactful U.S. decision to turn off Selective Availability of GPS signals, enabling GPS innovations in commercial and civil applications.
+This move enabled her to work on several interagency MTS-related projects, including the 1999 Assessment of the U.S. Marine Transportation System, the formation of the Interagency Committee on the Marine Transportation System (ICMTS, predecessor to the CMTS), and the impactful U.S. decision to turn off Selective Availability of GPS signals, enabling GPS innovations in commercial and civil applications.

 Building on this early MTS background, Ashley has continued to build strong interagency relationships, whether in her primary role leading NOAA’s Integrated Ocean and Coastal Mapping program, co-chairing the Interagency Working Group on Ocean and Coastal Mapping, or co-leading the Federal Geographic Data Committee’s Elevation Theme.
 Ashley has always participated in the ICMTS/CMTS, working on strategic plans, congressional engagement opportunities and CMTS publications, including as an Arctic Integrated Action Team co-chair.
-Ashley has focused in large part on the emerging threats and opportunities from a warming Arctic, and the national need for better marine transportation system information infrastructure and foundational geospatial data to support science-based decision-making in the coastal zone.
+Ashley has focused largely on the emerging threats and opportunities from a warming Arctic, and the national need for better marine transportation system information infrastructure and foundational geospatial data to support science-based decision-making in the coastal zone.

 Brian Tetreault - Deputy Director